gilbert-alex/tic-tac-toe/README.md

 ## Planned updates
 - I'll make the UI better but have prioritized OOP practice
-- A reset button to start a new game without refreshing the browser
 - This would be a good place to learn CSS animations
 - Potentially include an AI opponent